dhershman1/octoris/notes/README.md

 ## Thoughts

 - I'd love to support ES6 standard import/export but I don't think it's worth it to implement a build just for that.
+- In order for people to use octoris properly like in my examples I will need to move the files to the root level I believe